ci0cc0lat0/antGrepper/readme.md

 ## Install
 From github, once cloned, unzipped or however you install the source files, in the root directory linux run these commands:

+`sudo apt-get update && sudo apt-get install build-essential` - Optional as this was needed for me on a fresh linux install

 `mkdir build`

 `cd build`

 `cmake ..`

 `make`

 `sudo make install`

 ## Use
 The last command will install `antgrep` as a binary to be used like so: